-John Matzko is Chair, Division of Social Science, and has served as BJU prelaw advisor since 1978.
+John Matzko began teaching at BJU in 1971, he has served as the campus prelaw advisor since 1978, and he was chair of the Division of Social Science--now the Division of History, Government, and Social Science--from 1998 until 2018.
 A native of New Jersey, Matzko earned a BA in history from Bob Jones University (1968), an MA from the University of Cincinnati (1972), and a PhD from the University of Virginia (1984).
-He teaches courses in ancient Rome, historiography, American legal history, and historical research and writing, as well as teaching discussion sections in the freshman History of Civilization program.
+He has taught courses on ancient Rome, historiography, American legal history, and historical research and writing.

-Matzko has participated in NEH Summer Institutes and Seminars on historical archaeology (1988), the early Roman Empire (1991), and early Mormonism (2005); and he has also worked in various capacities at four historic sites: Ash Lawn: the Home of James Monroe (Charlottesville, VA), Arlington House: the Robert E. Lee Memorial (Arlington, VA), Fort Union Trading Post National Historic Site (ND-MT), and Homestead National Monument of America (Beatrice, NE).
-He has conducted approximately 125 oral history interviews for BJU and the National Park Service.
+Matzko has also worked in various capacities at four historic sites: Ash Lawn: the Home of James Monroe (Charlottesville, VA), Arlington House: the Robert E. Lee Memorial (Arlington, VA), Fort Union Trading Post National Historic Site (ND-MT), and Homestead National Monument of America (Beatrice, NE).

-Matzko is a member of the Organization of American Historians, The Historical Society, the American Society for Legal History, and the Greenville County Historical Society.
-He served as an abstractor for ABC-Clio (1985-2009), and he has scored AP-European History exams since 1995.
-Matzko has published a number of scholarly articles, book reviews, and entries in historical encyclopedias, as well as Reconstructing Fort Union (University of Nebraska Press, 2001).
-He is currently writing the first scholarly biography of Bob Jones, Sr., the founder of BJU.
+Matzko is a member of the Organization of American Historians, the American Society for Legal History, and the Greenville County Historical Society, where he serves on the publications committee.
+He has written a number of scholarly articles, book reviews, and entries in historical encyclopedias, as well as Reconstructing Fort Union (University of Nebraska Press, 2001) and Best Men of the Bar: The Early History of the American Bar Association, 1878-1928 (Talbot Publishing, 2019).
+He is currently revising a draft of the first scholarly biography of Bob Jones, Sr. (1883-1968), the founder of BJU.